KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/outreach-calendar.jpg)

 ## Youth Leadership Initiative
-A Youth Leadership Initiative would be formed to assist with publicity duties such as running the new screen videos and music during worship, taking photos and/or writing blog posts.
+A Youth Leadership Initiative would be formed to assist with publicity duties such as running the new screen videos and music during worship.

+taking photos and/or writing blog posts.

 Church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
 This would include: